Deeply anchored within the local economy

 Sound business practices and resilient structures

 Co-operative banks generally have a high level of capitalisation, stable incomes from retail business and a diversified credit portfolio.
-Across Europe, they exceed the minimum legal capital ratio requirement of 8%, with an average ratio of about 9%.
 Credit ratings reflect this very well; ranging between AA and AAA for the largest co-operative banking groups in Western Europe.
 Stakeholders banks are able to face the challenges of the new post-crisis environment because their business model responds to the present needs and expectations.

 Financing the real economy